Writing with AI Tools

 Examples of Self-Plagiarism

-• Reusing a paper from another class: Submitting a history essay from last year to fulfill a political science assignment this semester, even if the topics are similar.
+- Submitting a history essay written last year to meet the requirements of a political science class this semester, even if the themes overlap.

 Why Is Self-Plagiarism Bad?